EnigmaCurry/d.rymcg.tech/step-ca/README.md

 ```

 This will make simple command line programs, like `curl` work with
 your certificates.
-However, web browsers have completley separate
+However, web browsers have completly separate trust
-truststores, and these must be configured separately (also, not
+stores, and these must be configured separately (also, it's not
-recommended for most users).
+recommended for most users to mess with their browsers security in
+this way unless you really know what you're doing).

 ## Security concerns